Polanco, Mexico City

 Bordering Polanco in Nuevo Polanco are:

-- Antara Fashion Hall, anchored by Casa Palacio home store
+- Antara Fashion Hall, anchored by the Casa Palacio home store and Cinemex cinemas

 - Galerías Polanco, anchored by West Elm

-- Centro Comercial Polanco, anchored by Costco and Chedraui hypermarket
+- Centro Comercial Polanco, anchored by Costco, Chedraui hypermarket and Cinemex cinemas

 Polanco is home to some of the finest restaurants in México, Latin America and the world.